JonnyEdge/kata-api/README.md

 # Kata API Challenge

-Practice the basics of [Express](https://expressjs.com/) by configuring an Express server to provide HTTP endpoints to sit in front of your [JavaScript Basics](https://github.com/MCRcodes/javascript-basics) katas.
+Practising the basics of [Express](https://expressjs.com/) by configuring an Express server to provide HTTP endpoints to sit in front of my [JavaScript Basics](https://github.com/JonnyEdge/javascript-basics) kata solutions.

-We have provided an [end-to-end](https://medium.freecodecamp.org/why-end-to-end-testing-is-important-for-your-team-cb7eb0ec1504) test suite written using [Mocha](https://mochajs.org) and [Chai](https://www.chaijs.com/), a popular alternative to Jest.

-We have also provided the most basic Express configuration possible in `src/app.js`

-You challenge is to configure this Express server and integrate your *JavaScript Basics* code to make the tests pass.
+MCR Codes provided an end-to-end test suite for this using [Mocha](https://mochajs.org) and [Chai](https://www.chaijs.com/).
+The challenge here was to configure their provided Express service and integrate my JavaScript Basics code to make the provided tests pass.

 ### Install
 - Fork this repository